 There are many other formations who adopted the Freedom Charter as their vision afterwards, particularly the formations that united under the banner of the United Democratic Front (UDF) in the 1980s.
-There are even unions and student organisations that adopted the Freedom Charter, which at some became collectively known as the Mass Democratic Movement.
-Obviously, the Freedom Charter remains a big part of the ANC Alliance heritage and continue to shape most of its policies but it would be ahistorical to claim exclusive intellectual property rights to it.
+There are even unions and students’ organisations that adopted the Freedom Charter, which at some point became collectively known as the Mass Democratic Movement (MDM).
+Obviously, the Freedom Charter remains a big part of the ANC Alliance heritage, and continue to shape most of its policies, but it would be ahistorical to claim exclusive intellectual property rights to it.

 The Economic Freedom Fighters (EFF) is the most recent formation to identify itself as subscribing to the Freedom Charter, or at least claim association to it.
 Before it, and as expected of most ANC breakaway formations, the ill-named Congress Of the People (COPE) and the United Democratic Movement (UDM) are the two other political parties that identify with the Freedom Charter, or maybe parts of it.

 Although the Inkatha Freedom Party (IFP) and the Pan Africanist Congress (PAC) could be construed as ANC breakaway formations as well, there is no evidence of them identifying with the Freedom Charter.
 In fact, some historians suggest that the adoption of the Freedom Charter by the ANC may have contributed to the PAC breakaway.